-The solar pump A runs when S1 has a temperature of diff1 higher than S2 and S2 has not exceeded the threshold max1.
+The solar pump A runs when S1 has a temperature of diff1 higher than S2 and S2 has not exceeded the threshold max.

 In addition, the pump's protective function takes effect: During a standstill, steam can occur in the system.
 When automatically switched on again, the pump does not have the required pressure in the steam phase to lift the fluid level to the collector's supply line (highest point in the system).
 This represents a considerable load on the pump.
 The collector's excess temperature shut-down function can be used to block the pump whenever a certain temperature has been reached at the collector's sensor until a second threshold, which can also be set, is fallen short of again.
-The settings ex works are 130°C for the blockage and 110°C for the release.
 The settings can be changed in the menu MEN, sub-menu SYS PF/CET (collector excess temperature).

-With this program, the solar thermal system has an additional storage limit max2 via sensor S3.
+With this program, the solar thermal system has an additional cylinder temperature limit max2 via sensor S3.
 There is no guarantee that the actual storage temperature will lead to a cut-off in time, especially if the reference sensor S2 is installed at the return outlet for the heat exchanger.